projectriff/riff/rfc/rfc-0002-bindings.md

   bindings:
   - name: my-binding
     metadataRef:
-      apiVersion: v1
-      kind: ConfigMap
-      namespace: default
       name: provider-binding-metadata
     secretRef:
-      apiVersion: v1
-      kind: Secret
-      namespace: default
       name: provider-binding-secret
 ```

 It is common to consume multiple bindings within a single workload.
 Each binding must have a unique name for the workload.
 The binding name is the directory the metadata and secret volumes are mounted within.
 While the name has no impact on the binding per se, workloads may use the name to convey semantic meaning about the intent of the binding (e.g. a primary database vs a replica).

-Note: The ConfigMap and Secret for the binding must be in the same namespace as the workload Pod, as Kubernetes does not support mounting resources defined in other namespaces.
+Note: The ConfigMap and Secret for the binding must be in the same namespace as the workload Pod.

 The reconciler for the resource consuming a binding is responsible for mapping the ConfigMap and Secret to volume mounts within the pod.